 - 1 cup white wine

-- Saute' garlic & chili in a saucepan with extra virgin olive oil.
-When they turn golden, discard.
-Add diced cuttlefish.
-Cook on medium flame until liquid is is reduced by half.
+- Add the diced cuttlefish.
+Cook on medium flame until the liquid is reduced by half.